Last Updated on March 30, 2023

 There is a specific purpose for hotel sheets.
 Hotel guests use hotel sheets.
 You don’t have quite the exact same expectations at home, on your own bed.

-Let’s compare the two, and then we’ll also show you how to get hotel like sheets on your own bed at home.
+Let’s compare the two, and then we’ll also show you how to get hotel sheets for your own bed at home.

 Hospitality vs Retail

 Sheets for home use commonly use one fabric type.
-You’ll often see sheets that are 100% cotton, or 100% Viscose, etc.
+You’ll often find sheets that are 100% cotton, or 100% Viscose, etc.